Courses and Requirements

 The goal of Hamilton’s Anthropology Department is to prompt students to grapple with what it means to be human, through critical engagement with method and theory and the interplay between the two in original research.

 A concentration in cultural anthropology consists of a minimum of 10 courses: 106; 113; 358; 500 and 501; and five other anthropology or archaeology courses.
-Of those four other courses one must have a linguistic anthropology focus.
+Of those four other courses one must have a linguistic anthropology focus and can include ANTHR 201, 257, LING100 or other courses with Department Chair approval.
 Concentrators must fulfill their Senior Project requirement through satisfactory completion of the Senior Seminar (500) in the fall, which emphasizes the critical evaluation of scholarship as well as primary data culminating in a draft of a research paper, and the Senior Thesis (501) in the spring, which emphasizes expansion, revision, and refinement of the thesis.
 Honors will be granted to students with a departmental grade point average of 3.3 or higher at the close of their senior fall semester and an A- or better on their Senior Thesis (501).

 All but two of the ten courses required for the Anthropology Concentration should be taken with faculty whose primary appointment is in the Hamilton College Anthropology Department; this includes visiting faculty.
 Any request for exceptions may be discussed with the department chair.